MacchiatoNeko/discord-midi-player/README.md

 - Python with pip (minimum Python version 3.5.3 due to discord.py module requirement)
 - ffmpeg (for playing songs in voice channel)
 - Fluidsynth (for converting MIDI to WAV file)
+- MongoDB (for database storage)

+I would highly recommend changing the MongoDB's hosting port for safety concerns.

+To start MongoDB service immediately after setup, all you have to enter is `sudo systemctl start mongod`.

+If you don't like to have MongoDB server on the same machine, you can disable it with `sudo systemctl disable mongod` and stop it by replacing disable with stop in the command.

 **NOTE**: Works fine on Ubuntu 18.04 instance (AWS - Amazon Web Service).
 And `setup.sh` has a choice to make the bot work on instance startup, and log the bot's output when logging into the instance.

-**ANOTHER NOTE:** doesn't work on Windows, only on Debian or Ubuntu (as much as I've tested)
+**ANOTHER NOTE:** doesn't work on Windows, only on Debian or Ubuntu (as much as I've tested).
+Debian has issue with setup shell code so, you may need to install packages manually.

 ## TODO

-1. Custom bot prefix per server
-2. lego city resque helicopter
+- nothing on the list currently, bug fixes once I find them.

 I'll update the todo list from time to time.